kubernetes/website/content/en/docs/home/contribute/review-issues.md

 {{% capture overview %}}

-This page explains how documentation issues are reviewed and prioritized for the [kubernetes/website](https://github.com/kubernetes/website){: target="_blank"} repository.
+This page explains how documentation issues are reviewed and prioritized for the
+<a href="https://github.com/kubernetes/website" target="_blank" class="_">kubernetes/website</a> repository.
 The purpose is to provide a way to organize issues and make it easier to contribute to Kubernetes documentation.
 The following should be used as the standard way of prioritizing, labeling, and interacting with issues.
 {{% /capture %}}

 {{% capture body %}}